YDKK/File2BMP/README.md

 ```

 ## Note
-This program will use `bfReserved1` and `bfReserved2` in the Bitmap Fie Header if convert source file size is bigger than 4.3GB (`uint.MaxValue`).
+This program will use `bfReserved1` and `bfReserved2` in the Bitmap Fie Header if convert source file size is larger than 4.3GB (`uint.MaxValue`).
 So now, we can support up to 9.2EB!
 (Maximum supported size of `Stream`.)

 Please note that this is not valid Bitmap file.